A posteriori certification of PDE approximations with particular application to neural networks: Numerical experiments

-from which we deduce the constants.
+} from which we deduce the constants.

 The results for a set of nine parameters, which serve as the test set for the NN solution, are depicted in Figure \ref{fig:param_dependencev2}.
 The Riesz bounds on $\Omega_\mu$ (blue) follow the slope of the exact error (black), the upper bound being quite sharp, the lower one too optimistic by a factor of about 10.
 The lower bound for the error estimator (orange), calculated on $\mycirc$, follows the slope and is quite sharp.
 The reason might be that the cut-off region does neither concern the Riesz lower bound nor the one on $\mycirc$.
-On the other hand, however, the upper bound does not follow the slope of the error and is too pessimistic by a factor of 10 -- which overall seems acceptable, but is by far worse than the Riesz upper bound on $\Omega_\mu$.
+On the other hand, however, the upper bound does not follow the slope of the error and is too pessimistic by a factor of 10.
 The change of the geometry obviously has only a small effect on the proposed upper error bound.
+The situation changes when we include the penalized upper bound.
+We expect the penalized upper bound to be more sharp for increasing $\lambda$.
+This is also the case and as in the previous example, one could choose $\lambda=10^2$ to get a sharp upper bound and still carry out the calculation on the square domain.